mergen-sergio/DBest/tutorial/18 - Optimization Techniques.md

-## Optimization Techniques
+# Optimization Techniques

 When planning a query, two key factors should be considered:
 1. **Reducing memory consumption**
 2. **Minimizing I/O transfers from disk to memory**

 Transferring pages from disk is an expensive operation, especially when using **magnetic disks**.
 This is because locating data involves **mechanical movement**—spinning platters and repositioning the read head.
 Even with **SSDs**, where access time is significantly lower, avoiding disk I/O is still beneficial.
 Keeping data in **main memory** prevents unnecessary **system calls**, which trigger internal OS operations and add overhead.

 On the other hand, excessive memory usage can lead to **wasting available RAM**, forcing the OS to **swap** data to disk.
 This creates a **vicious cycle**, as swapping brings back the **I/O bottleneck**—moving data **to and from disk**.

 Some query optimization techniques **prioritize reducing memory consumption**, while others focus on **minimizing disk I/O**.
-When designing a query plan, it's crucial to determine **Which factor is more important** for the specific query.
-and **Whether a balanced approach** between both criteria is necessary.
+When designing a query plan, it's crucial to determine **Which factor is more important** for the specific query and **whether a balanced approach** between both criteria is necessary.

-### Fundamental Query Optimization Techniques
-Database literature highlights three basic techniques for optimization:
+Database literature highlights **three fundamental techniques** for query optimization:

-- **Pushing down filters** – Apply filtering as early as possible to reduce the amount of data processed.
+- **Pushing Down Filters** – Apply filtering as early as possible to reduce the amount of data processed.
-- **Combining join operations** – Optimize join execution order to reduce intermediate result size.
+- **Optimizing Join Execution** – Adjust the join order to minimize the size of intermediate results.
-- **Removing unnecessary columns early** – Select only relevant columns at the start to minimize memory usage.
+- **Eliminating Unnecessary Columns Early** – Select only relevant columns at the beginning to reduce memory consumption.

-While many other strategies exist, these three provide a solid foundation for understanding **how to optimize query execution** effectively.
+While **many other optimization strategies exist**, these three form a strong foundation for understanding **efficient query execution**.

+However, **real-world query optimization** is not as straightforward as textbook descriptions suggest.
+Implementing these techniques effectively requires a **holistic view of the query execution plan**.
+The choice of optimization depends on factors such as **operator selection, memory usage, and I/O costs**.
+In the following sections, we **explore these three techniques in detail** and introduce additional optimization strategies.

 ## Combining Join Operators